elpassion/semantic-chunking/README.md

 - Quantized model support
 - Chunk prefix support for RAG workflows
 - Web UI for experimenting with settings
+- Dependency injection for model reuse and flexibility

 ## Semantic Chunking Workflow

 _how it works_

+1. **Model Initialization**: An embedding model is initialized once and can be reused across multiple operations.
-1. **Sentence Splitting**: The input text is split into an array of sentences.
+2. **Sentence Splitting**: The input text is split into an array of sentences.
-2. **Embedding Generation**: A vector is created for each sentence using the specified ONNX model.
+3. **Embedding Generation**: A vector is created for each sentence using the specified ONNX model.
-3. **Similarity Calculation**: Cosine similarity scores are calculated for each sentence pair.
+4. **Similarity Calculation**: Cosine similarity scores are calculated for each sentence pair.
-4. **Chunk Formation**: Sentences are grouped into chunks based on the similarity threshold and max token size.
+5. **Chunk Formation**: Sentences are grouped into chunks based on the similarity threshold and max token size.
-5. **Chunk Rebalancing**: Optionally, similar adjacent chunks are combined into larger ones up to the max token size.
+6. **Chunk Rebalancing**: Optionally, similar adjacent chunks are combined into larger ones up to the max token size.
-6. **Output**: The final chunks are returned as an array of objects, each containing the properties described above.
+7. **Output**: The final chunks are returned as an array of objects, each containing the properties described above.

 ## Installation